fossasia/eventyay-tickets/doc/developer/translating.rst

 Updating translations
 ---------------------

-New or changed translations aren't visible in pretalx immediately.
+New or changed translations aren’t visible in pretalx immediately.
 We update the translations in the development version of pretalx regularly (roughly weekly), and also before every new release.